Gravitational waves from the early universe: Emission of gravitational waves

 In the second line, we average over a spatial volume at a scale $d$.
-This does not affect the modes with a wavelength of order $L_b$, since these are more or less constant over a distance $d$.
-On the other hand, the fast oscillating waves of order $\lambda_{GW}$ will average to zero.
-The attentive observer will notice that the above technique is basically a renormalization group transformation.
+On the one hand, this does not affect the modes with a wavelength of order $L_b$, since these are more or less constant over a distance $d$.
+On the other hand, the fast oscillating waves will average to zero.
+The attentive observer notices that the above technique is a renormalization group transformation.
 We take the fundamental equations of the theory and ``integrate out" the small (high energy) fluctuations, to obtain an effective theory that describes physics at the length scale $L_b$.
-The result is the \emph{course-grained} Einstein equations.\\
+The result is the \emph{coarse-grained} Einstein equations.\\